 Add utensils to the dishwasher’s utensil basket, making sure to face sharp objects like knives downward to avoid injury.

 - Before closing the dishwasher door, make sure there is nothing blocking the wash arms.

 Some Whirlpool® models come with a third rack where you can load extra silverware, utensils, other hard-to-fit items or even more bowls and cups.
 If you need more information on what to load where, use this guide on how to properly load your dishwasher.

 While it may vary by model, most detergent dispensers are on the bottom inside part of the dishwasher door.
 To load detergent into the dishwasher correctly:

 Place detergent in the detergent dispenser.

 Add rinse aid to the rinse aid dispenser up to the line that says Full (available on some models).
 If your dishwasher doesn’t have a designated rinse aid dispenser, you can purchase a rinse aid basket or can use detergent tablets or packs that already include rinse aid.

 Close the lid and press firmly until it clicks shut.
 After the dishwasher completes an initial pre-wash cycle, the lid opens to mix detergent with the water.

 Using the correct detergent is important for the performance of your dishwasher.
-Only use detergent that’s specifically formulated for automatic dishwashers.
+Only use detergent that’s specifically formulated for automatic dishwashers, and don’t use dish soap in the dishwasher, even in a pinch.
 There are various types of detergents to choose from, including liquid, powder, gels, tablets and packs.
 Determining which detergent to use is personal preference, though tablets and packs take the guesswork out of deciding how much detergent to use.
 If using liquids, powders or gels, fill the dispenser up to the fill line that most models have.

 3. Select a wash cycle